sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/augment-event-data-with-hooks.md

 ## Simulate a critical event

-After you confirm that the hook is attached to your check, you can stop NGINX and observe the check hook in action on the next check execution.
+After you confirm that the hook is attached to your check, stop the NGINX service to observe the check hook in action on the next check execution.

-To manually generate a critical event for your `nginx_service` check, stop the NGINX service.
+To manually generate a critical event for your `nginx_service` check, run:
-Run:

 {{< code shell >}}
 systemctl stop nginx